Players who stand out in the crowd

 Jack Strauss died doing what he loved most, he suffered a fatal heart attack while playing poker at the Bicycle Club in Los Angeles only six years after his ME win, in 1988.

-Doyle begun playing poker before the injury and after it he started playing more and his winnings allowed him to pay for the medical expenses.
+Doyle began playing poker before the injury and after it, he started playing more and his winnings allowed him to pay for the medical expenses.
 He was a natural at reading people at the table and he got good at playing very fast.

-In 1962 he was diagnosed with cancer and given a mere three months left of his life, but the surgeons cut it out and fortunately Brunson lived.
-He’s a smart man and you can feel that in what he wrote in the preface of his book Super System 2:
+In 1962 he was diagnosed with cancer and given a mere three months left of his life, but the surgeons cut it out and fortunately, Brunson lived.
+He’s a wise man and you can feel that in what he wrote in the preface of his book Super System 2:

 “I’ve made many millions playing poker, and at times early on, lost most of my bankroll betting on sports and golf.
 But I’ve always done my thing, and I’m a happy man because of it.
 The pleasures have definitely outweighed the pain.
 Through it all, I’ve learned that in life, a man’s not beaten even though he’s all-in.
 You can’t count him out until the fall of the last card.
 I’ve been tested time and again on many battlefields.
 I’ve lost a lot of little skirmishes, but I’ve won the big ones.
 That’s what really counts.”